The Maine Art Education Association’s Art Advocate of the Year went to Colby’s arts office for its ‘extraordinary commitment to arts education.’

 Staff Writer

-Ethan covers local politics and the environment for the Kennebec Journal, and he runs the weekly Kennebec Beat newsletter.
-He joined the KJ in 2024 shortly after graduating from the University of North Carolina at Chapel Hill, where he majored in journalism and political science and was an editor for The Daily Tar Heel.
+Ethan reports on cost of living for the Portland Press Herald.
+Before he joined in mid-2026, he covered local news in Augusta and surrounding areas and ran a weekly newsletter for the Kennebec Journal.
+He joined the KJ in 2024 shortly after graduating from the University of North Carolina at Chapel Hill, where he was an editor for The Daily Tar Heel.
 For better or worse, Ethan always wanted to live in Maine.

 Hallowell Valentine’s Day high-speed chase ends in crash, drug charges